BDafflon/Template-Beamer-Disp/README.md

 # Template-Beamer-Disp

-An Example of presentation using Beamer and Latex with DISP-Lab formatting
+An Example of presentation using Beamer and Latex with DISP-Lab layout